Jenny Chapman: House of Lords

-In December 2020 it was announced that Chapamn would join the House of Lords as part of the 2020 Political Honours.
+In December 2020 it was announced that Chapman would join the House of Lords as part of the 2020 Political Honours.
 In February 2021, she was made Baroness Chapman of Darlington, of Darlington in the County of Durham.

 Chapman was removed as Starmer's political director in June 2021, after what The Times referred to as "months of friction" with Labour MPs, and was re-appointed to the frontbench as Shadow Minister for the Cabinet Office, shadowing Lord Frost at Task Force Europe and the Cabinet Office.

 Chapman was made Minister of State for International Development, Latin America and Caribbean on 28 February 2025, and appointed to the Privy Council in May that year.

 Personal life

 Chapman married fellow Labour MP Nick Smith in July 2014.
 She has two sons from a previous marriage.

 In February 2022, Chapman won a libel case against The Sunday Times chief political commentator Tim Shipman.
 Shipman's May 2021 tweets falsely suggested Chapman had a "secret adulterous relationship" with Labour leader Keir Starmer.
 Chapman received substantial damages and legal costs.

-In August 2023, Chapman was announced as the new Chancellor of Teesside University.
+In August 2023, Chapman was announced as the Chancellor of Teesside University.